 What are Program Maps?

-A planning tool that gives you an example of one possible pathway to complete a program within four semesters.
+A planning tool that displays an example of one possible pathway to complete a program within four semesters.

 The courses presented on the Program Maps are an example and may or may not be appropriate depending on your educational goal.